 Simple English definitions for legal terms

-Read a random definition: credentials committee
+Read a random definition: highest degree of care

 A terrorem clause, also known as a no-contest clause, is a condition in a will that says a beneficiary cannot challenge the provisions of the will.
 If the beneficiary does challenge the will, they will lose their inheritance.
 These clauses are meant to discourage challenges to a will, but they are subject to strict rules.
 Some jurisdictions have exceptions to these clauses, such as if the beneficiary has probable cause to challenge the will or if the will contains directions for how property will be allocated if the clause is violated.
 Courts will interpret the will as a whole to determine the intent of the testator, and a challenge to a will may still succeed if it is consistent with that intent.